Ritrot2468/Semantic-Search-Engine-BetterReads-/README.md

    - **User Profile Page**: Implement functions for user profile page that displays user information fetched from the database.
    - **Book Details Page**: Implement functions for a book details page that presents book data retrieved from the database.
    - **Review Submission**: Implement function so user can write and submit reviews for books, which will be presisted to the database.
-   - **Book Search Page**: Implemented a keyword-based search feature that matches against book titles and descriptions.
+   - **Book Search Page**: Implement a keyword-based search feature that matches against book titles and descriptions.